justinlangley3/obmp-psql/docker/README.md

 ### Supervisord

 The container uses [supervisord](http://supervisord.org/) to manage the OpenBMP consumer processes.
-The supervisord configuration file is located at `/etc/supervisord.conf`.
+The supervisord configuration file is [supervisord.conf](files/etc/supervisord.conf) and installs to the `/etc` directory.

 Services:
 * `crond` - Runs the OpenBMP cron jobs